A Workplace Culture of Fun, Trust and High-Performance for Your Virtual Staff

 It’s all about communication and integrity.
 You want your freelancers to trust you?
 It’s given.
 Simply don’t lose it.

 - Decisions are explained.
 You don’t just tell them you’ve decided on this or that– you share how you came to that decision.
 They appreciate this.
 They are aware you don’t have to.
-But that you do scores so many points in the boss-coolness scale.
+But you do score points on the boss-coolness scale.

 - Accountability is mutual.
 You own up to your own mistakes, as much as you expect your virtual staff to admit and fix theirs.

 - Mistakes are learning opportunities.
-“Now I know” is another phrase we use at USource.
-Rarely, compared with “thank you” of course, but when we slip up, we treat each other kindly and encouragingly.
+“Now I know” is another phrase you can use.
+Rarely, compared with “thank you” of course, but when there’s a slip up, treat each other kindly and encouragingly.

 - Management sets an example.
 Freelancers are self-starters who have a high standard in work ethics.
 Unless you want them slacking off– you don’t slack off.
 They wouldn’t slack off anyway.
 They’d simply lose respect for you and work instead for other clients.